PhotoPay/photopay-android/README.md

 2. Download the zip from link that you will be provided
 3. Unzip the file into an empty folder
 4. Edit the file `static-distrib/enabled-features.cmake`
-	- you should enable only features that you need to use by setting appropriate variables to `ON`.
+	- you should enable only features that you need to use by setting appropriate variables to `ON`
 	- the list of all possible feature variables can be found in `static-distrib/features.cmake`
 		- for each `feature_option` command, first parameter defines the feature variable, and the second is the description of the feature, i.e. what it provides.
-Other parameters are information for script to work correctly.
+Other parameters are information for script to work correctly
-	- you should not edit any file except `enabled-features.cmake` (except if instructed so by our support team) to ensure creation of customised build works well
+	- you should not edit any file except `enabled-features.cmake` (unless instructed to do so by our support team) to ensure creation of customised build works well

     **Important note**:
-    If you have previously run command for building the static distribution (7th step), because cmake caches previous configuration from the `enabled-features.cmake` inside `LibPhotoPay/.externalNativeBuild` folder, you should delete that folder in order for the changes to take effect.
+    If you have previously run command for building the static distribution (7th step), because cmake caches previous configuration from the `enabled-features.cmake` inside `LibPhotoPay/.cxx` folder, you should delete that folder in order for the changes to take effect.

 5. In folder _LibPhotoPay_, create file `local.properties` with following entries: